Richard Beeching: Second Beeching Report and creation of British Rail

 In early 1965 Beeching unveiled the new brand for the railways – British Rail – and its 'double arrow' symbol, which is still in use as the symbol of National Rail now.
 The legal name of the British Railways Board did not change.
 On 16 February Beeching introduced the second stage of his reorganisation of the railways. his second report set out his conclusion that of the 7500 mi of trunk railway throughout Britain, only 3000 mi "should be selected for future development" and invested in.
 This policy would result in traffic through Britain being routed through nine selected lines.
-Traffic to Coventry, Birmingham, Manchester, Liverpool and Scotland would be routed through the West Coast Main Line running to Carlisle and Glasgow; traffic to the north-east would be concentrated through the East Coast Main Line which was to be closed north of Newcastle; and traffic to Wales and the West Country would go on the Great Western Main Line, then to Swansea and Plymouth.
-Underpinning Beeching's proposals was his belief that there was still too much duplication in the railway network.
+Traffic to Coventry, Birmingham, Manchester, Liverpool and Scotland would be routed through the West Coast Main Line running to Carlisle and Glasgow; traffic to the north-east would be concentrated through the East Coast Main Line which was classified as ‘not for development’ north of Newcastle; and traffic to Wales and the West Country would go on the Great Western Main Line, then to Swansea and Plymouth.
+Underpinning Beeching's proposals was his belief that there was still too much duplication in the railway network, although this report did not propose any closures.
 Of the 7500 mi of trunk route, 3700 mi involves a choice between two routes, 700 mi a choice of three, and over a further 700 mi a choice of four.

 These proposals were rejected by the government, which put an early end to his secondment from ICI; Beeching returned there in June 1965.
 It is a point of contention whether he left by mutual arrangement with the government or was sacked.
 Frank Cousins, the Labour Minister of Technology, told the House of Commons in November 1965 that Beeching had been dismissed by Tom Fraser.
 Beeching denied this, pointing out that he had returned early to ICI as he would not have had enough time to undertake an in-depth transport study before the formal end of his secondment from ICI.